 - St Vigeans, Stirling (private garden, by special appointment)

-- Magnolias Garden, Stirling (private garden, by special appointment)
+- Magnolias Garden, Stirling (private garden, by special appointment subject to confirmation)

 - Dinner at Mount Lofty House